The Ultimate Guide to SOC 2

 Thankfully, many frameworks share a similar foundation.
 If you later learn that your organization should comply with another framework, there may be an easy path from your current framework.

-While security frameworks can help clarify what organizations should do to safeguard their data, compliance can still be complex.
+While security frameworks can help clarify which critical security controls organizations should implement to safeguard their data, compliance can still be complex.

 Secureframe streamlines the process by providing thorough compliance checks against the most in-demand frameworks, including SOC 2, ISO 27001, HIPAA, PCI DSS, and more.